FAQ

 Campers who switch from resident camp to day camp after their session has started do not receive a refund or credit for the difference.

-Campers who cancel their space more than 24 hours in advance due to a medical reason have 7 days from the date of cancellation to submit a physician's note to the camp as proof.
-The $150 deposit will not be refunded.
+Campers who cancel their space due to a medical reason have 7 days from the date of cancellation to submit a physician's note to the camp as proof.
 There will be NO REFUNDS after 7 days.
 These may be e-mailed to [email protected] .

 How are refunds processed?